Holly Sugar Corporation

 The Holly Sugar Corporation was an American beet sugar-producing corporation.
 Founded in 1905 in Holly, Colorado, it expanded during the first half of the 20th century, opening a number of beet sugar refineries in Colorado, Wyoming, Montana, Texas, and California, and becoming the largest independent processor of beet sugar in the United States.
 As beet sugar production would shrink in the latter part of the 20th century, the size of the company declined somewhat, and it was acquired by Imperial Sugar in 1987.
 It was later merged into Spreckels Sugar Company, a wholly owned subsidiary of the Southern Minnesota Beet Sugar Cooperative (SMBSC).
-As of 2025, Spreckels operates a single factory in Brawley, California.
-That same year, SMBSC announced that it would be closing the factory and Spreckels Sugar Company by early 2026.
+Until its closure in 2025, Spreckels operated a single factory in Brawley, California, that had originally belonged to Holly Sugar.
 The trademark rights for the Holly Sugar were retained by Imperial Sugar, though as of 2025, Holly Sugar is not sold as a retail or wholesale brand.